Fortunato Botton Neto: Murders, arrest and confessions

-Between 1986 and 1989, a mysterious series of murders against homosexuals began plagueing São Paulo, but was largely ignored by police due to social stigma and unwillingness of potential victims outing themselves as gay by reporting it to the authorities.
-The killer had a mostly consistent modus operandi: his victims were always wealthy older men between 30 and 50 years of age who were killed in their own apartment.
-Each of them had gotten drunk before the murders, allowing the assailant to bind their hands and feet to the bed, undress the victim and then either strangle or stab them, before stealing any valuables and leaving the crime scene.
+Between 1986 and 1989, a mysterious series of murders against homosexuals began plaguing São Paulo, but was largely ignored by police due to social stigma and the unwillingness of potential victims to out themselves as gay by reporting it to the authorities.
+The killer had a mostly consistent modus operandi: his victims were always wealthy older men between 30 and 50 years of age who were killed in their own apartments.
+Each of them had gotten drunk before the murders, allowing the assailant to bind their hands and feet to the bed, undress them, and then either strangle or stab them, before stealing any valuables and leaving the crime scene.

 The first recorded victim was 66-year-old decorator José "Zezinho" Liberato, whose naked body was found in his apartment on 7 December 1986.
-His legs had been tied together with a white sheet, his hands had been tied to his chest with an electrical wire and a long scarf had been wrapped around his mouth.
-He had apparently been asphyxiated to death, as there was a piece of nylon tied around his neck.
+His legs had been tied together with a white sheet, his hands had been tied to his chest with an electrical wire, and a long scarf had been wrapped around his mouth.
+He had apparently been asphyxiated, as there was a piece of nylon tied around his neck.

-The next known victim was Antônio Carlos Di Giacomo, a psychiatrist employed at the Instituto de Assistência Médica ao Servidor Público Estadual, who was found dead at his apartment in Vila Olímpia on 17 August 1987.
+The next known victim was Antônio Carlos Di Giacomo, a psychiatrist employed at the Instituto de Assistência Médica ao Servidor Público Estadual, who was found dead in his apartment in Vila Olímpia on 17 August 1987.
 Di Giacomo's killer had shoved his own socks down the man's throat, reaching his esophagus, before strangling him with a pair of jeans and then stabbing him repeatedly in the heart with a knife.
-This was shortly followed by the murder of Manoel "Maneco" Iraldo Paiva, a theater director living in Consolação who was found strangled to death in his apartment.
-Like the previous victims, his killer had stolen numerous items from his apartment, including a Panasonic TV, a walkman, a watch, a portable typewriter, a Gucci messenger bag, a Mondaine watch, a checkbook from Banco Bradesco and several pieces of clothing.
+This was shortly followed by the murder of Manoel "Maneco" Iraldo Paiva, a theater director living in Consolação, who was found strangled to death in his apartment.
+Like the previous victims, his killer had stolen numerous items from his apartment, including a Panasonic TV, a walkman, a watch, a portable typewriter, a Gucci messenger bag, a Mondaine watch, a checkbook from Banco Bradesco, and several pieces of clothing.